AgileRL/AgileRL/docs/llm_finetuning/llm_checkpoints.rst

     # Release a deployable artefact — adapters only, no training state:
     agent.save_checkpoint(path, save_optimizer=False)

-    # Persist the full merged model (e.g. for hand-off to a non-AgileRL
+    # Persist the full model state dict, base weights included (e.g. for
-    # consumer that doesn't understand PEFT):
+    # hand-off to a consumer that can't re-create the base from the hub):
     agent.save_checkpoint(path, lora_only=False, save_optimizer=False)

 Loading